 You can view the complete execution details, by clicking on the execution id.

-Execution details will display the details including who initiated the request, when, and what are the steps executed during the build as shown below.
+Execution details will display details such as who initiated a request, when, and what steps were executed during the build as shown below.

 You can also view the Change Log with who made the code change, the affected files, and the commit message or ticket references.

 Developers can submit a request for deployment manually with one click or automate the deployment to execute without manual intervention.
 To request a deployment, just click on the Deploy button and select the environment you would like to deploy and click Submit Request as shown below.

 You can view the Execution details by clicking on the Execution ID as we saw in the Build execution.
 FlexDeploy automates deployments to any Mule installations – CloudHub, Standalone servers, clusters with or without Anypoint Runtime Manager.
 FlexDeploy monitors your deployment until it succeeds or fails and reports back the status.
 You can view Log Data in the execution details to see a detailed execution log.
 In the below screen, you can see the logs for a deployment to CloudHub.

 With simple configurations in FlexDeploy, you can execute automated test cases during deployment to an environment and view the test results.
 You can also use results to determine if this build should be promoted to a next environment.

 Here are the test types supported as part of the FlexDeploy Test Framework.